 Section I; Section VIII, Division 1

-Inquiry: May 12Cr-2W seamless tubes, pipes, plate, and forgings with the chemical analysis shown in Table 1, and minimum mechanical properties as shown in Table 2 that otherwise conform to the specifications listed in Table 3 be used for Sections I and VIII, Division 1 construction?
+Inquiry: May 11Cr-2W seamless tubes, pipes, plate, and forgings that conform to the specifications listed in Table 1 be used for Sections I and VIII, Division 1 construction?

-Reply: It is the opinion of the Committee that 12Cr-2W seamless tubes, pipes, plate, and forgings with the chemical analysis shown in Table 1, and minimum mechanical properties as shown in Table 2 that otherwise conform to the specifications listed in Table 3 be used for Sections I and VIII, Division 1 construction, provided the following requirements are met:
+Reply: It is the opinion of the Committee that 11Cr-2W seamless tubes, pipes, plate, and forgings that conform to the specifications listed in Table 1 may be used for Sections I and VIII, Division 1 construction, provided the following requirements are met:

-The material shall be austenitized within the temperature range of 1900°F to 1975°F (1040°C to 1080°C), followed by air cooling or accelerated cooling, and tempered within the range of 1350°F to 1470°F (730°C to 800°C).

-The material shall not exceed a Brinell Hardness Number of 250 (Rockwell C 25).

-The maximum allowable stress values for the material shall be those given in Table 4.
+The maximum allowable stress values for the material shall be those given in Table 2 and 2M.

-Separate weld procedure and performance qualifications conducted in accordance with Section IX shall be required for this material.
+Separate Welding Procedure qualifications shall be conducted in accordance with Section IX.
+For purposes of Performance Qualification this material shall be considered P-No. 15F.
+Procedures and performance qualifications qualified under previous versions of this Case do not require requalification.

 Postweld heat treatment for this material is mandatory, and the following rules shall apply:

 The time requirements shall be those given for P-No. 15E, Group 1 materials in Tables PW-39 and UCS-56 for Sections I and VIII, Division 1, respectively.